joshburgess/inferno-most-fp-demo/README.md

 `mori`: This branch uses a mori hashMap (an immutable & persistent data structure) to store the global app state. [mori](https://github.com/swannodette/mori) is similar to [immutable-js](https://github.com/facebook/immutable-js), but features a more functional API & better performance.

 You are currently viewing the `javascript` branch.

+### JSX & Hyperscript (hyperscript-helpers)

+Each branch contains both a JSX version and a hyperscript version of each component.
+The hyperscript components specifically use hyperscript-helpers, which offers a concise syntax reminiscent of elm-html, purescript-halogen's HTML module, Fable's HTML module, etc.

 ### Strict Linting